Auckland George Floyd protest: Police didn't want to create 'tension' at peaceful protest

 Deputy Prime Minister Winston Peters called for organisers to be prosecuted and asked why New Zealand was not at alert level 1 if authorities were condoning mass gatherings.

+But while many protests in the United States have transformed into riots with violent police confrontations, in New Zealand events on Monday were peaceful, despite an estimated 4000 people gathering in Auckland, and smaller protests in Tauranga, Wellington, Christchurch and Dunedin.

-Police Assistant Commissioner Lauano Sue Schwalger told the Herald their actions were based around ensuring safety and upholding the law, while recognising the lawful right to protest.
+Police Assistant Commissioner Lauano Sue Schwalger told the Herald their actions were based on keeping the events that way - ensuring safety and upholding the law, while recognising the lawful right to protest.

 READ MORE: